 The binary coded decimal (BCD) system is used.
 Each minute contains seven BCD groups in this order: two groups for minutes, two groups for hours, and three groups for day of year.
-The code digit weighting is 1-2-4-8 for each BCD group multiplied by 1, 10, or 100 as the case may be.
+The code digit weighting is 1-2-1-8 for each BCD group multiplied by 1, 10, or 100 as the case may be.
 A complete time frame is 1 minute.
-The binary groups follow the 1minute reference marker.
+The binary groups follow the 1-minute reference marker.

-In the standard IRIG-H format, "on-time" occurs at the leading edge of all pulses.
-A binary zero pulse comprises 20 cycles of 100-Hz amplitude modulation; a binary one pulse comprises 50 cycles of 100-Hz amplitude modulation.
-Because of the 40millisecond hole that accompanies each seconds marker in the WWV/WWVH format, however, the leading 30-millisecond portion in the WWV/WWVH time code is deleted.
-The leading edge of each pulse coincides with a positive-going zero-axis crossing of the 100-Hz modulating frequency.
+In the standard IRIG-H format. "on-time" occurs at the leading edge of all pulses.
+A binary zero pulse comprises 20 cycles of 100-Hz amplitude modulation: a binary one pulse comprises 50 cycles of 100-Hz amplitude modulation.
+Because of the 10-millisecond hole that accompanies each seconds marker in the WWV/ WWVH format, however, the leading 30-millisecond portion of each marker in the WWV/WWVH time code is deleted.
+The leading edge of each pulse coincides with a positive-going zero-axis crossing of the 100 Hz modulating frequency.

 Based upon a clocking rate of 60 markers per minute, the code contains six position identification markers per minute and a minute reference marker.
-Each 6-per-minute position identification marker consists of a 0.8-second pulse preceding a code group.
-The 1-per-minute reference marker consists of a 0.8second pulse followed by a 1.03-second hole in the code and eight binary zero pulses in succession.
+Each 6-per-minute position identification marker consists of an 0.8-second pulse preceding a code group.
+The 1per-minute reference marker consists of a 0.8-second pulse followed by a 1.03-second hole in the code and eight binary zero pulses in succession.
 The minute begins with the 1.03-second hole preceding the first binary zero.

 UT1 corrections to the nearest 0.1 second are encoded via control function pulses during the final ten seconds of the frame.
-Control function #1, which occurs as the 50th second pulse, discloses the sense of the correction.
-Control function #1 is a binary zero when the UT1 correction is negative and a binary one when the correction is positive.
-Control function #7, #8, and #9, which occur as the 56th, 57th, and 58th second pulses, identify the magnitude of the UT1 correction.
+Control function #1, which oceurs as the 50th second pulse, discloses the sense of the correction.
+Control function #1 is a binary zero when the UT1 correction is negative and a binary one when the corrections is positive.
+Control function #7, #8, and #9, which occur as the 56th.
+57th. and 58th second pulses, identify the magnitude of the UT1 correction.

-Control function #6, which occurs as the 55th second pulse, is programmed as a binary one throughout those weeks when Daylight Saving Time is in effect and as a binary zero when Standard Time is in effect.
-The setting of this function is changed at 0000 GMT on the last Sunday of April and October respectively.
+Control function #6, which occurs as the 55th second pulse, is programmed as a binary one throughout those weeks when Daylight Saving Time is in effect and as binary zero when Standard Time is in effect.
+The setting of this function is changed at 0000 UTC on the date of change as specified by Congress.
 Throughout the U.S. mainland this schedule allows several hours for the function to be received before the change becomes effective locally, i.e., at 2:00 AM.
-Thus, control function #6 provides a feature through which clocks or digital recorders operating on local time can be programmed to make an automatic one-hour adjustment in changing from Daylight Saving Time to Standard Time and vice versa.
+Thus control function #6 provides a feature through which clocks or digital recorders operating on local time can be programmed to make an automatic one-hour adjustment in changing from Daylight Saving Time to Standard Time and vice versa.